TykTechnologies/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/self-managed/source-bundles.md

 To configure plugin bundles for Tyk OAS APIs click on the APIs menu item in the *API Management* menu of Dashboard and select your OAS API to display the OAS API editor screen.

-Scroll down until the Enable Plugin section is displayed.
+Scroll down until the *Enable Plugin* section is displayed.

+{{< img src="/img/plugins/plugins_oas_api_bundles_config.png" alt="Tyk OAS API Bundle section" >}}

 Enable a plugin bundle for your API by activating the toggle switch.
 Subsequently, enter the relative path of the plugin zip file in the *Plugin Bundle ID* field that Tyk Gateway should download from the web server that hosts your plugin bundles.

 ---